gumyr/build123d/docs/tutorial_general.rst

 .. note::

-    Some important lines are omitted below to save space, so add these to the provided code below for them to work:
+    Some important lines are omitted below to save space, so you will most likely need to add 1 & 2 to the provided code below for them to work:

        1. ``from build123d import *``
        2. If you are using CQ-editor add the line e.g. ``show_object(ex15.part)`` at the end.
 Other viewers may have different commands to view the object.